 A helmet - essential

 The most important bike accessory you can buy is a helmet.
 UK law doesn’t dictate that cyclists must wear a helmet, but common sense would urge you to wear one at all times.
-It really can be the difference between an injury and a life-changing injury or worse – it’s simply not worth the risk of not wearing one.
+It really can be the difference between safety and a life-changing injury or worse – it’s simply not worth the risk of not wearing one.

 If you have an old helmet lying around the house, it’s advisable to take it into your local bike shop to get an expert opinion on it – as helmets do have a shelf life and can deteriorate.
 If in any doubt at all, the safest option is to purchase a new one (it’s definitely a case of better safe than sorry!).
 The right helmet should be comfortable, light and crucially the right size so it stays fixed in position as you move your head around.
 Again, it’s best to head to your local bike shop to choose a helmet so that you can try before you buy (or at the very least, get some advice).

 Stating the obvious?
 Well, many models of bike don’t come with these already fitted.
 This might seem bizarre, however it’s pretty common – especially as you rise up the price bracket.
 If that doesn’t make any sense, it’s because many keen cyclists upgrade these components rather than stick with the fittings that come with a bike.
 This isn’t always the case, but it’s worth checking what components come with your bike – as there’s nothing more frustrating than your bike arriving, only to find that you can’t use it straight away!